 On January 20, 2021, Kamala Harris made history as the first woman, first Black American, and first South Asian American to be sworn in as Vice President of the United States.
 That same day, Kate Childs Graham began her service as Vice President Harris’ first Director of Speechwriting.

 During an historic and consequential year at the White House, Kate helped shape Administration messaging on issues ranging from racial justice and reproductive justice to COVID-19 and climate change.
 After that, Kate returned to West Wing Writers.
-As Senior Advisor at the firm, she helps leaders in politics and the arts craft messages and tell stories that move people to action.
+As an Executive Director at the firm, she helps leaders in politics and the arts craft messages and tell stories that move people to action.

 A campaign and Capitol Hill veteran, Kate has played an integral role in the past two Democratic National Conventions.
 In 2020, she directed speechwriting and messaging operations for the groundbreaking virtual convention, which was heralded by the Washington Post as “award-worthy television.”